Managing commercial properties is a different kettle of fish than other properties, i.e. residential, although utilising certain shared principles.

-This is the literal bricks and mortar of the property, and at the end of the day realising that the whole property asset is about an actual building that needs to be in good condition and usable.
-In the cut-and-thrust of returns and gains from commercial property investments, this can often be forgotten.
+This is the literal bricks and mortar of the property, and at the end of the day, realise that the real property asset is about an actual building that needs to be in good condition and usable.
+But unfortunately, this can often be forgotten in the cut-and-thrust of returns and gains from commercial property investments.

-So check what condition any property is in, and carry out a full survey to consider what longer-term repairs and maintenance are due years ahead in the future that you need to plan for now.
-You also need to watch out for former tenants fit-out works and individual items that you tend to see more of with commercial property, and whether this is kept, removed, and accounted for.
+So check what condition any property is in, and carry out a complete survey to consider what longer-term repairs and maintenance are due years ahead in the future that you need to plan for now.

-Also, see what compliance issues exist, which can vary from other property types.
-So if you compare a commercial property with, say, residential, you may not have formal gas safety check requirements with commercial but you may have a responsibility for asbestos surveys and management plans.
-This might also relate to general utility supplies, in addition to a general understanding of correct metering and supply arrangements.
+Also, see what compliance issues exist, which vary from other property types.
+So if you compare a commercial property with, say, residential, you may not have formal gas safety check requirements with commercial.
+Still, you may have responsibility for asbestos surveys and management plans.
+This might also relate to general utility supplies and a broad understanding of correct metering and supply arrangements.

-In addition, make sure you know what external areas are included, as you can suddenly be in the realm of shared car parks or landscaped areas with commercial properties, and determining if yourself or other adjacent land owners have rights of access and payments
+In addition, make sure you know what external areas are included, as you can suddenly be in the realm of shared car parks or landscaped areas with commercial properties, and determine if you or other adjacent landowners have rights of access and payments.

 2. The People Perspective